8 Setting Expectations

 The professor is not expected to:

-• be a domain expert in the specific area of application of the community partner’s challenge.
+• be a domain expert in the specific domain of the community partner’s challenge.

 Review Questions